Skip to main content

 Recommended warm-up schedule

 Meta does not publish an official warm-up schedule, and is not fully transparent about exactly what is required to establish a healthy sending reputation.
-The following approach is not guaranteed to work, but is recommended as a reasonable starting point:
+For the first five days, we recommend not exceeding 150 messages a day so as to not risk account restriction.

 The contacts you send to during the warm-up period can be as useful as the volume.
 Aim to prioritise: